satellite-image-deep-learning/techniques/README.md

 ### AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)
 * For batch processing use [Batch](https://aws.amazon.com/batch/).
 GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
 See how Rastervision implement this [here](https://docs.rastervision.io/en/0.13/cloudformation.html)
 * If processing can be performed in 15 minutes or less, serverless [Lambda](https://aws.amazon.com/lambda/) functions are an attractive option owing to their ability to scale.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
 Creating a docker container with all the required dependencies can be a challenge.
-To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/) and for an image classification [checkout this article](https://segments.ai/blog/pytorch-on-lambda)
+To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/) and for an image classification example [checkout this repo](https://github.com/aws-samples/aws-lambda-docker-serverless-inference)
 * Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)
 * Use [Step functions](https://aws.amazon.com/step-functions/) to orchestrate data pipelines on batch and lambda.
 If this is too limited or you want to write pipelines in python (rather than json used by step functions) checkout [Prefect](https://www.prefect.io/)
 * [Sagemaker](https://aws.amazon.com/sagemaker/) includes a hosted Jupyter environment for training of ML models.
 There are also tools for deployment of models, using docker.